J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 The dataset I'll be using uses the stroke information, but I will be transforming it into image representation.
 Although this loses information about the order in which strokes were drawn, I expect this may be more robust, as different people might draw symbols in lots of different ways.

 Also, ONNX, which can be used to deploy models in the browser, did not properly support LSTM models (preferred for stroke representation)  when I started this project.
-That's the real reason.
+That's the real reason I'm using images.

 ## Reading the Data From a Databse